anyoptimization/pymoo/docs/source/problems/index.md

     - `Definition <definition.ipynb>`_: How to define an optimization problem
     - `Test Problems <test_problems.ipynb>`_: Single, Multi and Many-objective Test Problems available in *pymoo*
-    - `Parallelization <parallelization.ipynb>`_: How to parallelize function evaluations
 ```